sjp38/perfbook-ko_KR/README.md

 You can access the original book and its source from the address below:
 - https://www.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html

-The translation is just for fun.
+This translation is just for fun.
-If things goes luckily, however, the translation may help Korean programmers to understand the parallel programming well.
+That said, if things goes luckily, however, the translation may help Korean programmers to understand the parallel programming well.
-Also, the translation is official; The original author, Paul E. McKenney, also references this repository:
+Also, this translation is official; The original author, Paul E. McKenney, also references this repository:
 - https://goo.gl/b8gqMS